-News media and the neoliberal privatization of education is a volume in Information Age Publishing’s Critical Constructions: Studies on Education and Society Series, designed to make a contribution “to a burgeoning field of critical scholarship of the news media and education” (p. ix) Although critical scholarship calls for a resistance to the neoliberal outlook, taken as a whole the 10 essays are more successful in explaining the ways in which media reproduce and support neoliberal reforms than they are in providing techniques of resistance to the privatization of education.
+News media and the neoliberal privatization of education is a volume in Information Age Publishing’s Critical Constructions: Studies on Education and Society Series, designed to make a contribution “to a burgeoning field of critical scholarship of the news media and education” (p. ix) Editor Zane Wubbena posits that neoliberalism is not just one among other isms, but “is itself the foreground… through which everything is articulated” (p. xii).
+Here, the assumption is that if one can understand the articulation between this foreground and institutions such as public education and news media, one may be in a position to resist the reproduction of that foreground.
 Given the strong support for privatization (for-profit colleges and private schools) by President Donald Trump and Secretary of Education Betsy DeVos, an understanding of resistance techniques is increasingly important for opponents of neoliberal policies.

-In his introduction, Zane Wubbena scans the history of the concept and theory of neoliberalism.
-He posits that neoliberalism is not just one among other isms, but “is itself the foreground… through which everything is articulated” (p. xii).If one can understand the articulation between this foreground and institutions such as public education and news media, one may be in a position to resist the reproduction of that foreground.
-To repeat a point made above, the book deserves higher marks for its ability to convey a sense of the ways in which the media define educational crises in terms of neoliberal policies than it deserves for conveying means to resist those policies.
+Although the critical scholarship in this volume calls for a resistance to the neoliberal outlook, taken as a whole the 10 essays are more successful in explaining the ways in which media reproduce and support neoliberal reforms than they are in providing techniques of resistance to the privatization of education.

+In his introduction, Wubbena scans the history of the concept and theory of neoliberalism.
 Wubbena reports that, although the term neoliberalism can be traced to the early 1900s, a Google Scholar search for neoliberalism and neoliberal from 1979 to 2015 reveals almost no citations from 1979 to 1990, and a subsequent increase to approximately 35000 in 2015 (Figure 1; p. xiii).
 A limitation of these data is that they do not report the content of these citations, however, they do indicate that scholars have paid increasing attention to these terms.
 If one looks further back in history , the concept of neoliberalism developed between WWI and WWII based on the work of a group of European economists who wanted to provide a moderate alternative to both socialist and laissez-faire economics.
 However, what we understand currently as neoliberal economic theories closely parallel laissez-faire liberalism.
 Post-WWII U.S. economists who identified with the neoliberal positions include Friedrich Hayek, Joseph Schumpeter (both migrated from Europe to the United States) and the American Milton Friedman.
-These economists, together with like-minded scholars, politicians and business entrepreneurs emphasized free-markets competition and limited government as a means of supporting democracy against the state-oriented policies of socialism, communism, and fascism.
+These economists, together with like-minded scholars, politicians and business entrepreneurs emphasized free-market competition and limited government as a means of supporting democracy against the state-oriented policies of socialism, communism, and fascism.
 Their views may be contrasted to Keynesian economics, which was influential in the United States from the New Deal to the Great Society (roughly from the 1930s to the 1970s).
 During that period, government intervention supported programs such as progressive taxation, expanded social welfare, regulation of business and labor.
 In the late 1970s the “Keynesian Golden Age” was confronted by a “… more ruthless and aggressive phase of free-market, deregulated, neoliberal capitalism” (p. xiv).
 The pro-business, anti-regulation actions of the Trump administration and the Republican controlled Houses of Congress are prime examples of the continuing implementation of this counterrevolution.